 Proposal Vote Required 1.
-Election of directors Plurality of the shares present in person or by proxy at the Meeting and entitled to vote Ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2019 Majority of the shares present in person or by proxy at the Meeting and entitled to vote

-^{} The selection of Freed Maxick CPAs, P.C. is being presented to our shareholders for ratification.
-The Audit and Finance Committee will consider the outcome of this vote when selecting our independent registered public accounting firm for this and subsequent fiscal years but may, in its discretion, determine to maintain its selection of Freed Maxick CPAs, P.C.
+Election of directors Plurality of the shares present in person or by proxy at the Meeting and entitled to vote Ratification of the selection of Freed Maxick CPAs, P.C. as our independent registered public accounting firm for the fiscal year ending December 31, 2019 Majority of the shares present in person or by proxy at the Meeting and entitled to vote The selection of Freed Maxick CPAs, P.C. is being presented to our sharehold outcome of this vote when selecting our independent registered public accounting our independent registered public accounting outcome of this vote when selecting our independent registered public accounting outcome of the selecting outcome of